KevinRapa/Lethe/README.md

 The primary classes for the game are held in the A_Main package.
 Any class that is a parent class is held in the A_Super package.
 Interfaces and enums are held there too.
 All other packages represent rooms.
-Room classes consist of only four character responding to their ID.
+Room classes consist of only four character corresponding to their ID.

 The game works like a large tree.
 The 3D array of Room objects has a reference to every room.
 Every room has references to the furniture inside it.
 Each furniture